-The statistic is published 16-18 months after the reference date.
+The statistic was until 2016 published 16-18 months after the reference date.
+From 2017 the statistic is published 10 months after the reference date.

 The statistic is usually published on the scheduled date without delay.

 6.1 Timeliness and time lag - final results